Rachel Edmonds Wins 2021 Alumni Achievement Award

 Following college, Edmonds entered the Peace Corps.
 “Because I loved my study abroad experience in Ghana and wanted to work in international development, I joined the Peace Corps in Lesotho,” says Edmonds.
 (It didn’t hurt that her SquashSmarts coach and mentor that had attended Haverford was also a former Peace Corps member.)

 “It was not easy.
 Everyday was a different adventure,” says Edmonds.
 “It taught me the importance of community.”
 Upon her return to the U.S., Edmonds shifted her focus to policy.
 “The Peace Corps is about grassroots and capacity building.
 You’re investing in an individual and seeing a life unfold.
 Working in policy, it’s more about a trickle down effect.
 I was curious, what does this look like from the reverse?
 I wanted to do monitoring and evaluating,” she recalls.
 This interest eventually led Edmonds to pursue a Master’s of Applied Science in Spatial Analysis at Johns Hopkins.

 Outside of her career, Edmonds continues to make time to support SquashSmarts and serve as a role model for the next generation of program graduates.
-In 2020, she was invited to be the first program graduate to serve on the Board of Directors. ” She has been instrumental in helping SquashSmarts start its first alumni council and in providing a voice for change in services to the alumni and post-secondary population at SquashSmarts,” shares the program staff.
-“She has returned to mentor current students through alumni panels, and through her work on the Board of Directors, Rachel advocates for a student-centric approach in board decisions whenever applicable.”
+In 2020, she was elected to its Board of Directors, becoming the first program graduate to serve in this role.
+Members of the SquashSmarts staff describe Edmonds as “instrumental in helping SquashSmarts start its first alumni council and in providing a voice for change.”
+“She has returned to mentor current students through alumni panels, and through her work on the Board of Directors, Rachel advocates for a student-centric approach in board decisions whenever applicable,” says the staff.

 Past Alumni Achievement Award Winners